metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 page_title: "k8s_cert_manager_io_cluster_issuer_v1_manifest Data Source - terraform-provider-k8s"
 subcategory: "cert-manager.io"
 description: |-
-  A ClusterIssuer represents a certificate issuing authority which can bereferenced as part of 'issuerRef' fields.It is similar to an Issuer, however it is cluster-scoped and therefore canbe referenced by resources that exist in any namespace, not just the samenamespace as the referent.
+  A ClusterIssuer represents a certificate issuing authority which can be referenced as part of 'issuerRef' fields.
+It is similar to an Issuer, however it is cluster-scoped and therefore can be referenced by resources that exist in any namespace, not just the same namespace as the referent.
 ---

 # k8s_cert_manager_io_cluster_issuer_v1_manifest (Data Source)

-A ClusterIssuer represents a certificate issuing authority which can bereferenced as part of 'issuerRef' fields.It is similar to an Issuer, however it is cluster-scoped and therefore canbe referenced by resources that exist in *any* namespace, not just the samenamespace as the referent.
+A ClusterIssuer represents a certificate issuing authority which can be referenced as part of 'issuerRef' fields.
+It is similar to an Issuer, however it is cluster-scoped and therefore can be referenced by resources that exist in *any* namespace, not just the same namespace as the referent.

 ## Example Usage